2022–23 FC Barcelona season: Season overview

+Pre-season

-On 10 June, Barcelona and Sergi Roberto negotiated a one year contract extension lasting until 30 June 2023.
+On 10 June 2022, Barcelona and Sergi Roberto negotiated a one-year contract extension lasting until 30 June 2023.
 Two days later, Dani Alves announced that he would be leaving the club, when his contract expires at the end of June.
 On 30 June, Barcelona and Sixth Street reach an agreement for the acquisition of a 10% share of the club's La Liga TV rights, with Barcelona generating a total capital gain of €267 million for the current season.
 Sixth Street would initially invest €207.5 million and in return would receive 10% of the club's La Liga TV rights for the next 25 years.